peterdri/ece-communications-labs/_ece450/lab1/histogram.md

 where $$y[n]$$ is the output stream made up of -1s and 1s and $$x[n]$$ is the input stream of 0s and 1s.

 Setting the *Scale* parameter of the *Char To Float* block to 0.5 and the *Constant* parameter of the *Add Const* block to -1.
-You can observe the output of the *Add Const* block using a *QT GUI Constellation Sink* to see that this is now a BPSK signal.
+You can observe the output of the *Add Const* block using a *QT GUI Constellation Sink* to see that this is now a bipolar signal.

 ### Noise Source

+__Text section 3.1.3.4 and handwritten notes p.
+37__ The noise power of pure White Gaussian noise is the variance of the distribution ($$\sigma^2$$) (text section 3.1.3.4).

 The *Amplitude* variable sets the noise standard deviation, $$\sigma$$.
-The noise power of pure White Gaussian noise is the variance of the distribution ($$\sigma^2$$) (text section 3.1.3.4).
 This means you can directly control the noise power by setting this value.

 Set the noise *Amplitude* to `sigma`.